 SANITY (Difficulty, Rules):

-In this section, the game did not leave a bad taste in my mouth.
 The game is easy to learn and as a filler you can play first game with zero problems.

 DELUXE (Components, Design):